pekrau/CouchDB2/README.md

 of the document.

 If no filename, then an attempt is made to get it from content object.

-- Raises ValueError if no filename is available.

 ### get_attachment
 ```python